Sharon Blackieis creating tools and practices for cultivating the mythic imagination

 My name is Dr Sharon Blackie, and I'm an award-winning writer (of fiction: The Long Delirious Burning Blue, and the forthcoming Foxfire, Wolfskin; of nonfiction: If Women Rose Rooted, and The Enchanted Life), a psychologist, and a mythologist with a specialisation in Celtic myth and folklore.
 This rather unusual combination of skills and academic qualifications gives me what I hope is a unique approach to working with the mythic imagination: my passion is to help people explore authentic and meaningful ways of being which are founded on a deep sense of belonging to place, a rootedness in the land we inhabit.

 I've spent many years living on the wildest Celtic fringes of Britain and Ireland.
-After several years as a crofter on the remotest shore of the Isle of Lewis in the Outer Hebrides, I've now returned to the hills and lochs of the Connemara Gaeltacht (an Irish-speaking area) on the far west coast of Ireland.
-This is the magical place where, in early 2017, I decided to focus on offering academically sound, up-to-date, and personally transformative teachings in the mythic imagination, and in the native culture, folklore and traditions of the Celtic lands.
-It's the culmination of a life's work; the vehicle for bringing the teachings in my books in a practical and focused way to as wide an audience as possible.
+After several years as a crofter on the remotest shore of the Isle of Lewis in the Outer Hebrides, and a few more on the far west coast of Ireland, in 2020 I returned to another Celtic homeland: Wales.

 My work – firmly rooted in a decades-long creative, therapeutic and soulcentric practice, and in high-level scholarship and careful study – is focused on the development of the mythic imagination: on helping people to uncover their own unique mythopoetic identity.
 Through explorations of personal myth, fairy-tale narratives, archetypal imagery, journeying, alchemy, symbolic frameworks such as tarot and astrology, and dreamwork, we can find our own unique bridge to the imaginal world: the mundus imaginalis of ancient tradition.
 And in so doing, we can reveal not only a deeper sense of meaning in our lives, but a deeper sense of belonging to this beautiful, animate Earth.